97YearsOldProgrammer/algorithm/test.md

 ====

 The sweep algorithm could have different combination of data structure for output.
 Each different way of approach have it own merit.
-Here is the test of these specificially under v10k standard.
+Here is the test of these specificially under 10k standard.

 ```
-python3 randomfeatures.py --chroms 20 --length 150000000 --features 10000
+python3 randomfeatures.py --features 10000
 ```

 | Active Space | Active data |   Output                | user   | system | cpu | total